jrnl-org/jrnl/docs/reference-config-file.md

 value for journals that already have data in them.

 ### template
-The path to a file to use as a template for new entries.
+The path to a text file to use as a template for new entries.
 Only works when you have the `editor` field configured.

 ### tagsymbols